 Country music may be Tamworth’s tourist bread and butter, but the city is also on the rise as a paddock-to-plate dining destination.

-It’s not often that a regional hotel’s inhouse eatery gets top culinary billing in our guides, but in this case it’s well justified.
-Even if you are not staying at the wonderful Powerhouse Hotel, you have to eat at The Workshop Kitchen at the Powerhouse Hotel at least once during your stay in the city.
+You have to eat at The Workshop Kitchen at the Powerhouse Hotel at least once during your stay in the city.
 The entry, with its wine walls and ritzy wood-panelled desk, sets the scene perfectly for what’s to come, and the open kitchen draws the eye from around the room.
 There are lots of layers to the modern Australian menu, but the premium steaks (done on the Western Red Ironbark wood-fired grill) are incredible, as is the wine list.
 Leave room for dessert.